dealloc/gm-website/content/campaigns/adventure-paths/blood-lords.md

 ---
 title: "Blood Lords"
-description: "Rise from skilled troubleshooters to join the Blood Lords who rule Geb, a land where the undead reign and the living are second-class citizens."
+description: "The undead nation of Geb gains most of its trade from the export of food grown on zombie-worked farms, but one farm has been the site of a series of strange occurrences.
+The Blood Lords Adventure Path, is a six-part, monthly campaign in which the characters rise from skilled troubleshooters to join the Blood Lords who rule a land of the dead."
 campaignType: "adventure-path"
 levelRange:
   min: 1